Mohammed-Aljazzar/Towards-Library-System/README.md

 # Towards Library System

-Welcome to the **Electronic Library System**, a modern web-based platform built with Django to manage and provide access to a digital collection of books.
+Welcome to the **Towards Library System**, a modern web-based platform built with Django to manage and provide access to a digital collection of books.
 This system caters to readers, researchers, and administrators, offering a seamless experience for browsing, managing, and engaging with books.

 ## Table of Contents
 - [Overview](#overview)